 All tracks from the E.P. (mastered) are available to be played on your shows, and can be emailed over.

-Phil & Steve are available for interview, to play live acoustic versions of the tracks, and bring along merchandise for giveaways.
+The band is available for interview, to play live acoustic versions of the tracks, and bring along merchandise for giveaways.